ConleyTobias/Snake/README.txt

 Instructions
 ------------
-Unzip "Snake.zip"
+Download these files
-Open the "Snake" folder in WPILib VS Code
+Open the folder in WPILib VS Code
 Hit F1 & click "Simulate"
 Select "Sim GUI" and click "Ok"
-Drag & drop "Keyboard 0" or a controller to "Joystick[0]" Hit Teleoperated
+Drag & drop "Keyboard 0" or a controller to Joystic -> Joystick[0]
+Hit Teleoperated

 Open Elastic Dashboard